SAP-samples/teched2025-DT160/exercises/ex2/README.md

 19. Select the POST action with the name 'Create chat completion'.
 <br>![](/exercises/ex2/images/ex2.1-19.png)

-20. We need to create new environment variable, because we are now using a different destination.
+20. We need to create a new environment variable, because we are now using a different destination.
 <br>![](/exercises/ex2/images/ex2.1-20.png)

-21. Give the variable a descriptive name, we call it 'perplexity' and click on "Create'.
+21. Give the variable a descriptive name, we call it 'perplexity' and click on 'Create'.
 <br>![](/exercises/ex2/images/ex2.1-21.png)

 22. In the Action Input, we need to pass our query from the Skill Input to the messages of our API call.
 Navigate to the 'content' parameter and select the 'query' from the Skill Input.